DCotterill/halixia-hugo/content/ma/teach-with-udemy-336.md

 layout: static
 ---

-Find out how to become an Udemy instructor and change lives
+Find out how to become an Udemy instructor and change lives.

 Udemy offers free course creation with easy-to-follow steps to help in the creation of your course, which will consist of videos and lectures with the option to add assignments and quizzes.